-Applications for the ASEAN-UK SAGE Women's STEM Scholarships are now open
+Applications now open for the ASEAN-UK SAGE Women's STEM Scholarship

-The UK Government, in collaboration with the ASEAN Secretariat, launched the ASEAN-UK SAGE Girls’ STEM Scholarships for Women on 28 February.
-The initiative aims to provide greater access to STEM education for women and girls to address gender disparities in the sector in ASEAN countries and Timor-Leste.
+The UK Government, in collaboration with the ASEAN Secretariat, launched the ASEAN-UK SAGE Girls' STEM Scholarships for Women on 28 February.
+The initiative aims to provide more access to STEM education for women and girls to address the gender gap in this sector in ASEAN countries and Timor-Leste.

-The scholarship will support inspiring individuals in STEM and promote female role models with notable achievements in STEM work.
-Eleven candidates from Timor-Leste and ASEAN, including Vietnam, will receive a one-year scholarship to complete a master’s degree at the prestigious University of Warwick or Imperial College London in the UK.
+The scholarship will support inspiring individuals in the field of STEM and promote female role models with notable achievements in STEM work.
+Eleven candidates from East Timor and ASEAN, including Vietnam, will receive a one-year scholarship to complete a master's degree at the prestigious University of Warwick or Imperial College London in the UK.

-The scholarship is fully funded and includes tuition fees, living allowance, round-trip airfare, travel expenses, international English proficiency test fees, visa fees and health insurance.
-To apply, candidates must meet many criteria such as: having been admitted to designated schools, having completed a bachelor's degree, demonstrating the ability to contribute to the country in the future, returning to the country for at least 2 years after the scholarship program ends and committing to actively working in the STEM field...
+The scholarship is fully funded, including tuition fees, living allowance, round-trip airfare, travel expenses, international English proficiency test fees, visa fees and health insurance.
+To apply, candidates need to meet many criteria such as: being admitted to designated schools, having completed a bachelor's degree, demonstrating the ability to contribute to the country in the future, returning to the country for at least 2 years after the scholarship program ends and committing to actively working in the STEM field...

-In addition, this is also the fourth year that the British Council has implemented the STEM scholarship program for women globally in cooperation with universities in the UK.
+In addition, this is also the fourth year that the British Council has launched the STEM scholarship program for women globally in collaboration with universities in the UK.
 For Vietnamese candidates, the scholarship is fully funded for one year to complete a master's program at the University of Bristol.
 Many of the criteria for this scholarship are similar to the ASEAN-UK SAGE STEM scholarship for women.

 Both scholarship programs are accepting applications now and the deadline is mid-April 2024.